The Huntington® Secured Credit Card Case Study

 Debunked Myth #2

-1) Learning: The initial stage of first getting a card, focusing on basic usage and understanding billing cycles; often involves learning from mistakes.
+1) Learning: The initial stage of getting a card, focusing on basic usage and understanding billing cycles; often involves learning from mistakes.

 2) Building: Developing responsible habits like timely payments, paying off balances, and low utilization to improve credit scores.